 Our Chesed Committee works under the direction of our Clergy, providing assistance and emotional support to B’nai Israel congregational family members experiencing loss of a loved one.
 We guarantee respect and confidentiality.

 Social activities have been varied, from Shabbat potluck dinners at members’ homes, WCBI programs, summer picnics, attendance at Mud Hens and Tiger baseball games, Mahj Jong nights, wine tastings, cantorial concerts, book reviews, weekly Shabbat Kiddush luncheons and more allowing informal interaction.
 Please check the website frequently for programs; feel free to contact any of the Synagogue officers or staff to express ideas for programs or social events.

-Contact our Outreach Coordinator, Rhoda Miller, or Membership Chair, Fran Weinblatt to receive a packet of informational materials.
-They will be happy to get in touch with you and provide more information on our synagogue family.
+Contact our Outreach Coordinator, Rhoda Miller to receive a packet of informational materials.
+She will be happy to get in touch with you and provide more information on our synagogue family.

 “The people at B’nai Israel make me feel very welcome and comfortable.
 I remember when I first started to attend, a woman reached out to me and was very kind.
 As I got to know more people at shul, I found everyone to be open and welcoming.
 There are opportunities to meet new people and get involved, and my experience is that as I met more people, they embraced me even though I am not Jewish.
 I enjoy attending services and special events and look forward to visiting with the members.
 In addition, I am comfortable in the services because I find common values and messages in the sermons that are delivered.” — Darlene